 Hands still raised, Imaino stepped slowly backwards.
 “If that is what you wish.”

 “It is.”
 Thunder gave a firm nod.
 “You have seen for yourself that the skies are not safe here.
 We will not come to your aid again.”

 Imaino took another step back.
-“Very well, but know that a small number of us, students, Riders and townsfolk, survived the winter above Aquila and have now moved to Buteo.
+“Very well, but know that a small number of us, students, Riders and townsfolk, survived the winter in the valleys above Aquila and have now moved to Buteo.
 Any and all of you are welcome to join us there.”

 “So we can return to being your lackies?” the same rebellious miryhl shouted.
 “Hunting your food, carrying your weight, doing all the work.
 Ha!”

 “Enough,” Thunder growled, and the angry miryhl was silenced by mutters from the rest of the flock.
 Silveo glanced from bird to bird, wondering how many were in agreement with the rebel and if any were wavering, tempted by Imaino’s offer to return to a little of the life they knew before.
 “And enough from you, human.”
 Clearly Thunder was wondering the same.
 “With Aquila gone, you have nothing with which to tempt us.
 No food, no warmth, no comfort, no shelter.
 We are all homeless ferals here, you even more so than us.
 Go and find somewhere else to hunt.
 This valley is ours.”